 Spotlight: Kim Flodin, The Coloring Book Coach

-Meet Kim, The Coloring Book Coach.
-She helps you work out that stress, through meditative strokes of color on a page, supporting and empowering people through difficult times.
+Kim Flodin, The Coloring Book Coach, helps people work out stress through meditative strokes of color on a page.
+Her empowering designs, along with her interactive forum, support people through difficult times with joyful color.

 Tell us a little bit about you and what you do.
 How did you get started and how long have you been doing it?

 I’m The Coloring Book Coach and have been doing that for about a year.
 It all started for me in 2012.
 I was in a very stressful time so I started drawing as a form of tension relief… eventually those drawings grew into over 25 coloring books for adults.
 The Coloring Book Coach grew from a desire to support and empower people like myself, those who might be struggling and dealing with excessive stress and wanting and wishing for the support and encouragement of like-minded and accepting people.

 What inspires you?
 Are there recurring themes in your work?

 My recurring themes are positive words… much of my artwork contains at least one positive word in it.
 And, all of my work feels encouraging to me and always has.
 The art moved me forward at a time in my life when I didn’t have a lot of hope and I feel it still does that, for me and for others.

 How many projects do you have going at once?
 Or are you one of those kind of people who only works on one creative project at a time?